Word sense: Relations between senses

-Usage labels of "sensu" plus a qualifier, such as "sensu stricto" ("in the strict sense") or "sensu lato" ("in the broad sense") are sometimes used to clarify what is meant by a text.
+Usage labels of "sensu" plus a qualifier, such as "sensu stricto" ("in the strict sense") or "sensu lato" ("in the broad sense"), are used to specify the intended meaning in a text.

 Relation to etymology

-Polysemy entails a common historic root to a word or phrase.
-Broad medical terms usually followed by qualifiers, such as those in relation to certain conditions or types of anatomical locations are polysemic, and older conceptual words are with few exceptions highly polysemic (and usually beyond shades of similar meaning into the realms of being ambiguous).
+Polysemy refers to the phenomenon where a word or phrase has multiple related meanings stemming from a common historical origin.
+In the medical field, broad terms are often followed by qualifiers to specify certain conditions or anatomical locations, making them polysemic.
+Older conceptual words are typically highly polysemic, often extending beyond shades of similar meanings into ambiguity.

-Homonymy is where two separate-root words (lexemes) happen to have the same spelling and pronunciation.
+Homonymy refers to the phenomenon where two distinct words (lexemes) share the same spelling and pronunciation.